indrjeetvishvkarma/SmartPresence-ESP8266/README.md

 Don’t touch live wires while testing

 🙌 Credits
-Made with ❤️ by INDRJEET & [ChatGPT].
+Made with ❤️ by INDRJEET.
 Open-source, for learning and home innovation.

 🪪 License